New data shows impact of tornadoes in Montgomery Co.

-HARRISON TWP, Ohio (WDTN) – A new tornado damage survey is providing a better understanding of impacts of the Memorial Day tornados.
+HARRISON TWP, Ohio (WDTN) – A new tornado damage survey is providing a better understanding of impacts of the Memorial Day tornadoes.

 Presented by Montgomery County Auditor Karl Kieth, the numbers showed there were more then 4,300 parcels of land damaged by tornadoes.
 Close to 90 percent were residential or agricultural properties.
 Ten percent were commercial or industrial properties.
 Broken down by jurisdiction, Harrison Township took the biggest hit with 42 percent of the damage.
 Trotwood has 25 percent share of damage.
 The city of Dayton hit third hardest with 19 percent of the damage.